Click on 3D map to enlarge, click again to zoom

 Riverton / Aparima: The Riverton Lodge Hotel is operated by a very nice couple.
 It is run down, but in a pleasant and comfortable way.
 There are several good cafés in town, a small supermarket, a museum, and a takeaway food shop.
 One could easily linger in Riverton.

 Cross the bridge heading out of town, turn left around the estuary, and right up Richard St. A sign marks Mores Reserve.
 There is a toilet at the reserve car park.
 Take the Mores Track loop.
 It has a TA sign.
 Two minutes or so up is a track to the left to the lookout.
 It is not far and is worth visiting for the view.
 The track to the coast on the other side of the hill is a pleasant walk through low bush.
 After some time over farmland and sections of rocky coast you reach Colac Bay (the farmland is closed September to October for lambing).
 The walking on this beach is less firm than Oreti Beach, making progress tiring and slow.
 Towards the end a road back from the beach makes a respite from struggling on the sand and stones.
-And once on the main road you will see a sign for the camp ground at an intersection.
-Head right and inland to reach the camp ground.
+The Colac Bay settlement is very small.
+The only shop is at the campground and there are few other accommodation options.

-• Luna Sea Lodge – 641 Orepuki–Riverton Highway, a little inland from the eastern end of Colac Bay beach after you leave the rocks for sand (go up western end of Tīhaka Beach Rd).
+- Luna Sea Lodge – 641 Orepuki–Riverton Highway, a little inland from the eastern end of Colac Bay beach after you leave the rocks for sand (go up western end of Tīhaka Beach Rd), only about 8 km from Riverton Holiday Park.
 Individual rooms with shared facilities.
 027 601 5744, lunasealodge@gmail.com

 Longwood Forest: 57 km, 2 days